Central Department Store (Warsaw): Major fire of 1975

 On Sunday, 21 September 1975, starting at sometime between 7 and 8 pm the Central Department Store caught fire.
 The fire initially struck the 6th floor, feeding on rich wall coverings, carpets and fabrics there.
 During the fire, pieces of the ceiling began to fall, and largely as a result of this, as well as the large number of escalators, the fire spread to another three floors of the building.
 Around 8.30 pm there was a large explosion which left a large amount of glass and other debris strewn across Krucza street and the Aleje Jerozolimskie.
-Around 10 pm the entire building has been thoroughly burnt out and as the fire began reach plastic consumer goods, the flames provided a spectacular sight by turning light blue, purple and pink.
+Around 10 pm the entire building had been thoroughly burnt and as the fire began to reach the plastic consumer goods, the flames provided a spectacular sight by turning light blue, purple and pink.

-The Warsaw fire service finally managed to bring the fire under control and subsequently extinguish it shortly after midnight; and whilst the majority of the store was completely destroyed, the main concrete construction of the CDT fortunately survived.
-The cause of the fire was later assumed to have been caused by a faulty escalator motor which had malfunctioned, and then burnt out.
+The Warsaw fire service finally managed to bring the fire under control and subsequently extinguished it shortly after midnight; and whilst the majority of the store was completely destroyed, the main concrete construction of the CDT fortunately survived.
+The cause of the fire was later assumed to have been by a faulty escalator motor which had malfunctioned, and then burnt out.

 Afterwards, the state authorities decided to renovate the CDT.
 However, with the fire having completely destroyed the original interior and all its furnishings, the government believed that it would be too costly to replace everything in the hard economic times of the 1970s and so instead embarked upon a complete reconstruction of the building which changed much of its original appearance and never allowed it to regain its former glory.
 During the reconstruction most of the distinctive furniture as well as the whole of the glass façade were replaced with newer, less costly materials.